Historically, throughout the Islamic

 be able to view this.
 Upon receiving the order, you'll be required to sign

-After an order is placed, Rumi's Garden takes one week to process it and prepare it for shipping unless
+Once you place your order, Rumi's Garden takes 7 working days to process it and prepare it for shipping unless

 We then use DHL Express to send out your order.
 DHL is the safest way to guarantee your order reaches you safely.
 The time it takes to reach the destination depends on where the item is being sent to.
 Furthermore, customs may check items so it is always best to expect a waiting time from your respective country for items to arrive.
 As soon as we have processed your order, a tracking number will be sent to the email you provided so you can see where your package is in the shipping process.
 Enter your tracking number into the DHL website to be able to view this.
 Upon receiving the order, you'll be required to sign for it.

 By Spanish law, we are required to refund or

 replace damaged items or wrong orders returned to us within a period of 14 days

 from purchase.
 We also simply take items back if you are not happy with your

 purchase, within the 14 day period, as long as the items are in the same